Champagne glass: Flute

 The champagne flute (French: flûte à champagne) is a stem glass with either a tall tapered conical shape or elongated slender bowl, generally holding about 180 to 300 ml of liquid.

+The earliest examples of flute-like glasses date back to the Roman era.
+In modern times those made at Murano near Venice, being of fine craftsmanship, greatly grew in popularity during the 16th century and were subsequently exported and mimicked in England and the Netherlands.
+During the late 17th century it was aggressively promoted as "the glass of fashion" by Charles de Saint-Évremond, while he was in exile at the court of Charles II, and its popularity grew as a champagne glass throughout the 18th century in England and France.

 The champagne flute was developed along with other wine stemware in the early 18th century as the preferred shape for sparkling wine as materials for drinking vessels shifted from metal and ceramic to glassware.
 Initially, the flute was tall, conical, and slender; by the 20th century, preferences changed from a straight-sided glass to one which curved inward slightly near the lip.

 This inward taper is designed to retain champagne's signature carbonation by reducing the surface area for it to escape.
 Nucleation in a champagne glass helps form the wine's bubbles; too much surface area allows carbonation to fizzle out quickly.
 More bubbles create greater texture in the taster's mouth, and a flute's deep bowl allows for greater visual effect of bubbles rising to the top.
 The flute's narrow cross-section also minimizes the oxygen-to-wine ratio, which enhances both the wine's aroma and taste.

 While most commonly used for sparkling wines, flutes are also used for certain beers, especially fruit beers and Belgian lambics and gueuzes.
 The flute shows off the beer's color, and helps gather the aroma for the nose.
 The champagne flute is distinguished from the pilsner glass, which lacks a stem.

 Coupe

 The champagne coupe is a shallow, broad-bowled saucer shaped stemmed glass generally capable of containing 180 to 240 ml of liquid.
+Originally called a tazza (cup), it first appeared circa 1663, when it was created by Venetian glassmakers employed at a Greenwich glass factory owned by the Duke of Buckingham.
+The tazza was designed to hold champagne, and after it was retitled 'champagne coupe' and marketed by early Victorian commerce, it became popular within the English high society.
+It originally became famous through the popularity of pink champagne and the white mousse which accompanied it, both of which complemented and were complemented by the saucer-shaped crystal coupe.
 The coupe was fashionable in France from its introduction in the 18th century until the 1970s, and in the United States from the 1930s to the 1980s.
 Coupes are also often used for cocktails served up in lieu of a cocktail glass on account of the latter glass's greater propensity to spilling.